In-Home Veterinary Hospice and End of Life Care for your Beloved Pet

 Comfort and Hospice Care

-Dr. Kristin can offer suggestions on how to keep them the most comfortable.
-After an exam, she can also prescribe medications to help deal with symptoms such as pain, inflammation, loss of appetite, vomiting, etc.
+Dr. Kristin Spear can offer suggestions on how to keep them the most comfortable and improve the quality of life for both the pet and the family.
+After an exam, she will discuss goals for your unique situation, offer treatment options, environment modifications, and can also prescribe medications to help deal with symptoms such as pain, inflammation, loss of appetite, vomiting, etc.

 When is it time to say goodbye?